-Billy Joel stands as one of the greatest singer songwriters of all time.
+Our Top 10 Billy Joel songs list takes a look at one of the greatest singer songwriters of all time.
 From 1973 to 1993, the songwriter released twelve wonderful studio albums of original popular music inspired by the likes of the Beatles, Beethoven, Gershwin, and so on.
 However, regardless of the stylistic arrangements or production of each Billy Joel album, the common factor exhibited throughout Joel’s catalog was the consistently prodigious caliber of songwriting.
 This list is just a sampling and celebration of some of his greatest work.
 “Piano Man,” may be Billy Joel’s most popular song, but it is not included in this list for the simple reason that there is really nothing left to be written about the song that has not already been published.
 The intent of the list below with a few exceptions, is to examine some of Billy Joel’s lesser known work, and to introduce the material to a younger generation that has yet to discover the hidden gems of the Billy Joel catalog.

 10. New York State of Mind